 If you’re taking hormonal birth control or hormone replacement therapy, you need to know about the side effects of the most potent form of estrogen – estradiol.

-First, there are three types of estrogen your body makes – estradiol, estrone, and estriol.
+Side effects from estradiol can be annoying, but are controllable if you understand how your hormones work.
+First, there are three types of estrogen your body makes.
+Estradiol, estrone, and estriol.
 Estradiol is the main estrogen your ovaries make.
 It’s the most potent and most effective.
 Estradiol is short-acting so your fat cells convert into longer-acting estrone.
 Estrone is also the estrogen stored in your body fat.
-Estriol is the main estrogen of pregnancy although most women convert some of their estrone into the safer estriol.
+Estriol is the main estrogen of pregnancy, although most women convert some of their estrone into the safer estriol.

 Everything is about moderation including taking hormones.
 And they all work together.
 Every hormone has a partner.
 Estrogen’s partner is progesterone.
 So they always should be taken together.

-When you’re taking the birth control pill – you are not getting real progesterone.
+When you’re taking the birth control pill, you are not getting real progesterone.
 You’re taking a synthetic progestin which is derived from testosterone.

-The six main side effects of estradiol are:
+The six main estradiol side effects are:

-If you have a family history of blood clots and especially if you’ve ever had a blood clot, then you are not a candidate for oral estrogen therapy especially in birth control form as estradiol has to be a high dose to prevent pregnancy.
+If you have a family history of blood clots and especially if you’ve ever had a blood clot, then you are not a candidate for oral estrogen therapy especially in birth control form as estradiol has to be high dose to prevent pregnancy.
 Talk to your health care provider to see if you might use estrogen transdermally or intravaginally.

 Estradiol is very beneficial hormone keeping your tissues lush and healthy.
 But when you take what your body should be making, it’s hard to mitigate the effects of estradiol.

 Your hypothalamus controls all of your hormones as well as your body’s sensitivity to hormones.
 When your hypothalamus is functioning optimally, your hormones are in better balance.
 And you metabolize them much more safely which helps mitigate side effects.
 I created Genesis Gold® to provide your hypothalamus with the phytonutrients it needs to do the best job at keeping your hormones balanced and you healthy.

 You’ll learn more about how to support your hypothalamus naturally in our Hormone Reboot Training – where you’ll also learn about how to balance all your hormones naturally.
 Estrogen side effects are something we talk about a lot in my Hormone Support Group, which is FREE to join by the way when you sign up for our Hormone Reboot Training.